H4K4M/H4K4M/README.md

 - 👋 Hi, I’m @H4K4M
 - 👀 I’m interested in you
-- 🌱 I’m currently learning Computer Engineering
+- 🌱 I’m currently a Computer Engineering student
 - 📫 How to reach me
           *magnitar123@gmail.com